OctopusDeploy/docs/docs/deployment-process/variables/sensitive-variables.md

 :::success
 **Use a password manager or key vault**
 If you need to retrieve these values for other purposes, consider using a password manager or key vault.
 The support we provide in Octopus is to securely store values that will be used during deployment, and cannot be retrieved for any other purposes.
-There are plenty available, and some are free, like [KeePass](http://keepass.info/).
+There are plenty available, and some are free, like [KeePass](http://keepass.info/), or [HashiCorp Vault](https://www.vaultproject.io/).
 :::

+## Choosing which variables should be sensitive

+Any value you want can be treated as a secret by Octopus.
+It is up to you to choose the most appropriate balance of secrecy and usability.
+As a rule of thumb, any individual value which should be encrypted, or masked in logs, should be made sensitive in Octopus.

+The most straightforward example is a password or key: make it sensitive and it will be encrypted into the database and masked in the Octopus task logs.

+Another common example is building a compound value using the [variable substitution syntax](docs/deployment-process/variables/variable-substitution-syntax.md), like a database connection string.
+Imagine a variable called `DB.ConnectionString` with the value `Server=#{DB.Server};Database=#{DB.Database};User=#{DB.Username};Password#{DB.Password};`.
+In this case you should at least make the `DB.Password` variable sensitive so it will be encrypted in the database and masked from any Octopus task log messages like this `Server=db01.mycompany.com;Database=mydatabase;User=myuser;Password=*****`.
+You could also make `DB.Username` or any of the other components of this template sensitive.

 ## Avoiding Common Mistakes {#Sensitivevariables-Avoidingcommonmistakes}